 Program Administration

 The Judicial Council is charged with administering the federal Child Access and Visitation Grant Program.
 The grant program also receives guidance from the Judicial Council’s Executive and Planning Committee and the Family and Juvenile Law Advisory Committee, the state Legislature, and the federal Administration for Children and Families.
-The Administrative Office of the Courts Center for Families, Children & the Courts (CFCC) has primary responsibility for administering and managing the grant program.
+The Center for Families, Children & the Courts (CFCC) has primary responsibility for administering and managing the grant program.

 Eligibility